-Credit scores only take into account the information contained in your credit profile.
+Credit scores only take into account the information in your credit reports.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as dirty a word when FICO scores were first invented as it is now.
-Credit scoring was envisioned as a way to assess a borrower's willingness to repay the loan while specifically excluding any other personal factors.
+These scores were invented specifically for this reason.
+Credit scoring was developed as a way to consider only that which was relevant to a borrower's likelihood to repay a loan.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
-Your score considers both positive and negative items in your credit report.
-Late payments count against you, but a consistent record of paying on time will raise it.
+Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
+Your score comes from both the good and the bad of your credit report.
+Late payments count against your score, but a consistent record of paying on time will raise it.

-Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your credit to calculate a score.
-Some borrowers don't have a long enough credit history to get a credit score.
-They may need to spend some time building credit history before they apply for a loan.
+Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your credit to assign a score.
+Should you not meet the minimum criteria for getting a credit score, you may need to work on your credit history before you apply for a mortgage.

 Financial Edge Mortgage Corp. can answer questions about credit reports and many others.
 Give us a call at 425-508-9988.